knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

       "timestamp": "2016-12-01T12:00:00+00:00"
     }

-One you have the signed model assertion, your kernel, gadget and extra snaps, you can build your image.
+One you have the signed model assertion and your kernel, gadget and extra snaps are published, you can build your image.

 ## Build the image